vyvux/learning-projects/README.md

-Repository of learning projects in IT degree
+Academic projects in Master of Information Technology degree